DevJohn23/arc-defi-experiments/README.md

 **🔮 Future Goals**

-With the core payment primitives and trading tools complete, my next focus is on Privacy Layers and exploring Order Book logic within the Arc ecosystem.
+With the core payment primitives and the reputation layer complete, my next focus is on Privacy Layers (ZK) and exploring Order Book logic within the Arc ecosystem.
 ---

 Built by Marcos - 2025